Rosieposeyk/animated-octo-happiness/README.md

  * Item 3b

 Two Truths One Lie May
-I have two sisters
+1. I have two sisters
-I have two brothers
+2. I have two brothers **LIE**
-I live close to one of my cousins
+3. I live close to one of my cousins